Chart Color Schemes

 New Lambton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 New Lambton's dwelling structures, as per the latest Census, consisted of 77.9% houses and 22.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
+This compares with Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
 Home ownership in New Lambton was at 35.6%, with mortgaged dwellings at 33.7% and rented ones at 30.7%.
 The median monthly mortgage repayment was $2,058, higher than Non-Metro NSW's average of $1,962.
-The median weekly rent was recorded at $395, compared to Non-Metro NSW's $400.
-Nationally, New Lambton's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The median weekly rent figure was $395, compared to Non-Metro NSW's $400.
+Nationally, New Lambton's mortgage repayments were significantly higher at $2,058 versus the Australian average of $1,863, and rents were also higher at $395 compared to the national figure of $375.

 Frequently Asked Questions - Housing